Charmungo98/project1-ivar-the-boneless/README.md

   - Contact Page

-    - Hovering on the submit button within the feedback form section will trigger hover effect, highlighting the button for the viewer.
+    - Hovering on the submit button within the feedback form section will trigger the hover effect, highlighting the button for the viewer.

   - Feedback Form section